So, we get asked pretty frequently, you know, what’s the difference between normal wear and tear and what’s a resident charge.

 So, you know, anytime you have, you know, the structure of it changed like this where you have holes in it, you can’t just patch them up, unfortunately, you got to replace the whole door.

-So, you know, that was a tenant charge.
+So, you know, that was a resident charge.

 A spot on the carpet, so obviously not, you know, not cleaned.
 And then just some painting.

-Those were all tenant charges.
+Those were all resident charges.
 Bathroom, I wrote some notes on here.
 One wall needs to be painted.

 Every surface in here was dirty, so you can see right here from the bathtub.
 The sink.